 A Father's Frustration

 It all started when my son began showing an interest in composing his own music.
 He needed a specific type of staff paper (sheet music) to write down his melodies, so I did what any father would do.
 I went online to find a template to print.
+I expected it to be a five-minute task, but it turned into a deep dive into the world of digital rendering.

 Experience the precision